 As coronavirus forces change in our usual routines our dogs will inevitably feel these changes too.
 There are ways we can limit the impact that may affect our dog’s behaviour now and in the future when things get back to normal

-Whilst working from home short term may seem great for you and your dog, as your dog has more company this change can create long term problems with regards to separation anxiety issues.
-My advice is to try and keep your routine with your dog as normal as possible with usual walking and feeding times.
+Whilst working from home short term may seem great for you and your dog as your dog has more company this change can create long term problems with regards to separation anxiety issues.
+My advice is to try and keep up with your routine as much as possible with usual walking and feeding times.
 Most importantly to have some of the daytimes apart from each other.
 This can be achieved by working in a different room for a couple of hours here and there throughout the day.
 Taking a shower, getting ready for the day without your dog with you all the time, getting a drink without being followed, working in the garden.
 There are many opportunities throughout the day to leave your dog alone for short periods.

 If you are having to self-isolate your dog will still need to be exercised mentally and physically.
 Local dog walking services may be able to help or call upon family, friends and neighbours’ to assist if you are unable to leave your home.
 This enables your dog to get some valuable environmental enrichment and to stretch its legs.